Logandv3/rancid-tomatillos/README.md

 ## Evolution of Rancid Tomatillos

 We started off with a design and component architecture that we really liked.
-Following our diagram and wireframe we were able to build our components
+Following our diagram and wireframe we were able to build our components easily.
+We set up our all components as classes and we realized part way through that most should just be fcns.
+We decided to come back and change them later, but we ran out of time because we wanted to spend more time learning Cypress in greater depth.
+We initially had all of our state data in our main App component, but when we implemented Router we stored some state in our Details component to get it to work.
+When we tested with Cypress there was definitely a learning curve, especially with stubbing.
+We had plans to use Express for more functionality but we decided our time would be better spent learning and implementing better tests.
+There are still a few things we would like to implement but we are happy with how much we learned.

 ## How to Use